 Those same little green or black bugs that can destroy a bouquet of flowers can infiltrate your frozen veggies, particularly spinach, broccoli, and Brussels sprouts.
 And if you home-brew beer, you might consider growing your own hops: The FDA legally allows 2,500 aphids for every 10 grams of hops.

 These tiny white bugs are common in wheat and other grains that have been stored for a while, but expect to eat a few with your frozen vegetables.
-And if you have indoor allergies, that could be a problem.
-Storage and grain mites can cause the same type of allergic reaction as the dust mites common in homes.
+If you have indoor allergies, that could be a problem, because storage and grain mites can cause the same type of allergic reaction as the dust mites common in homes.

 If you’ve ever eaten canned food, you’ve probably also eaten a maggot.
 These disgusting little critters abound in things like canned mushrooms, canned tomatoes, tomato paste, and pizza sauces, as well as fresh, frozen, or Maraschino cherries.
-Mushrooms are by far the worst: 20 maggots are allowed for every 100 grams of drained mushroom, and 5 for every 500 grams of tomato products.
+Mushrooms are by far the worst: 20 maggots are allowed for every 100 grams of drained mushroom and five for every 500 grams of tomato products.

-Buy a piece of fruit covered in fruit flies, and you can wash them off.
-Buy a can of citrus juice, and you’ll be swilling five fruit flies with every 8-ounce cup of juice.
-Grab an 8-ounce handful of raisins, and you could be eating as many as 35 fruit-fly eggs.
+Buy a piece of fruit covered in fruit flies and you can wash them off.
+Buy a can of citrus juice and you’ll be swilling five fruit flies with every eight-ounce cup of juice.
+Grab an eight-ounce handful of raisins and you could be eating as many as 35 fruit-fly eggs.